commercelayer/commercelayer-cli-plugin-triggers/README.md

 ### `commercelayer stripe_payment:refresh ID`

-Send this attribute if you want to refresh the payment status, can be used as webhooks fallback logic..
+Send this attribute if you want to refresh the payment status, can be used as webhooks fallback logic.

 ```
 USAGE